Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 Take care that there is not another reason for any symptom your baby has.
 Many complaints are sometimes blamed on teething, but make careful observation to establish what is going on.
 If in doubt, consult your health care provider.

-What can you do to help your baby?
+What can you do to help your baby with teething?

-• Teething gels – to rub on the site of pain.
+- Teething gels – to rub on the site of pain.
+The most well known brand is Bonjela.
 Most need to be rubbed in well to help as they contain a mild local anaesthetic to dull the pain.